 - Instagram will then ask you to connect the account to your Facebook business page and edit your business’s public contact info: email address, phone number, and location.
 This will be public on your profile, so avoid adding private info.

 And voilà.
-You’re ready to add some flair.
+You’re ready to use Instagram for marketing your business.

 Just like any other type of strategy, your Instagram marketing strategy will work best if you have a clear goal, choose individual tactics that will gradually build toward that goal, and keep track of your progress along the way so you can tweak where needed.

 And that’s exactly what we’ll discuss now.